ew947202/obsidian_vault/00 Meta/03 PTIs/Installing COMSOL on my device.md

 ---
 ## Daily Log
 ### [[2024-08-22]]
-- [ ] Reached out to user to see when they are free to install the software
+- [x] Reached out to user to see when they are free to install the software
+- [ ] User does not have installer , looked in on ``\\arete\software\corporate\SCCM`` and was able to find a COMSOL folder.
+Confirming with user what version they need.
 ---